seattlehomebrew/seattlehomebrew.github.io/_posts/2012-05-26-blood-heirloom-navel-orange-hefeweizen-brewday.md

   * Final gravity (expected)
       * 1.012

-The beer wasn&#8217;t fully carbonated when we first tasted it (see picture at top).
+The beer wasn't fully carbonated when we first tasted it (see picture at top).
 That was after only about a week in the bottle, but once it did carbonate it was tasty.

 ### Recipe